- Media Center

 The inaugural J.D.
 Falk Award was presented on October 23, 2012 to FBI Supervisory Special Agent Thomas X. Grasso for his work in creating the DNS Changer Working Group and protecting millions of end-users from losing access to the Web.

-The M3AAWG J.D.
+Information: The M3AAWG J.D.
 Falk Award seeks to recognize people who are committed to a better online world.
 Nominees will have demonstrated dedication to improving the Internet experience and protecting end-users.

 The award seeks to recognize efforts for a particularly meritorious item of work rather than recognizing a lifetime of achievement.
 (The M3AAWG Mary Litynsky Award honors lifetime achievement.)